amieecode/amieecode/README.md

-### Hi there

-Here are some ideas to get you started:

-- 🔭 I’m currently working on something cool and things I love doing
-- 🌱 I’m currently learning Software development and Data science
+### Hi, I am Enwelum Chiamaka

+### Learner.
+Student.
+Data lover

+I started as a wordpress developer but so fond of analysing business and then I learned about the field of Data from one of the classes I had in College which was about basics of Machine Learning and was instantly hooked.
+Currently learning about data science, Machine Learning and analyst tools like Power Bi, Tableau, cognos analytics.

+🧠 I'm learning everything related to Data industry.
+🤝 I'm open to collaborating on Machine Learning models, Bi dashboards.
-- 👯 I’m looking to collaborate on Tech and Business related to data science
-- 🤔 I’m looking for help with growing my Data science career
+👯 I’m looking to collaborate on Tech and Business related to data science 🤔 I’m looking for help with growing my Data science career

-- 💬 Ask me about anything
-- 📫 How to reach me: Telegram @Amaka Anastasia
-- 😄 Pronouns: ...
-- ⚡ Fun fact: I love playing Tennis and decovery new things
+⚡ Fun fact: I love playing Tennis and decovery new things